crifree/chatbot-api-database/README.md

-# Chatbot API Project
+# Flask Chatbot with MySQL Database

-A simple chatbot API that allows users to interact with a chatbot by sending questions and teaching it new responses.
+A chatbot built using Flask and MySQL, capable of answering user questions and learning new responses through a dedicated endpoint.

 ## Features

-- Responds to user questions based on a JSON knowledge base.
+- Answering Questions
+The chatbot compares user input with questions stored in the database and returns the best matching response.

+- Learning New Responses
-- Allows users to teach the chatbot new questions and answers.
+Users can teach the chatbot new question-response pairs through a dedicated /teach endpoint.

-- Built with Flask and supports RESTful API operations.
-- The bot can dynamically learn new responses through user input.
+- MySQL Database Integration
+Questions and answers are stored and retrieved from a MySQL database.

+- Similarity Matching
+The bot uses fuzzy matching to find the most similar question in the database if an exact match isn't found.

 ## Table of Contents
 - [Features](#features)